Soccer-Honduras beat United States to qualify for Tokyo Olympics | Sports-Games

 Soccer-Honduras beat United States to qualify for Tokyo Olympics

 Honduras, who have qualified for four consecutive Olympics, opened the scoring in the final seconds of first-half stoppage time when Obregon bundled the ball home after Denil Maldonado headed it across the face of the goal.
-Disaster struck for the Americans in the 47th minute when goalkeeper David Ochoa got caught in possession and his pass was swiftly blocked by Palma and bounced straight into the net for what proved to be the game-winning goal.
+Disaster struck for the Americans in the 47th minute when goalkeeper David Ochoa got caught in possession and his pass was blocked by Palma and bounced straight into the net.

-The United States, who have not qualified for the Olympics since the 2008 Beijing Games, got on the board when Jackson Yueill rifled in a shot from outside the area.
-Honduras, who reached the semi-finals of the eight-team tournament as the top team in Group B, will next face either Mexico or Canada in Tuesday's final.
+The United States, who have not qualified for the Olympics since the 2008 Beijing Games, got on the board when Yueill rifled in a shot from outside the area.
+Honduras, who reached the semi-finals of the eight-team tournament as the top team in Group B, will next face Group A winners Mexico in Tuesday's final.

-Group A winner Mexico and Canada are playing in Sunday's second semi-final to determine the other team that represents North and Central America and the Caribbean at the July 23-Aug.
+Mexico defeated Canada 2-0 thanks to second-half goals from winger Uriel Antuna and defender Johan Vasquez.
+Mexico and Honduras will represent North and Central America and the Caribbean at the July 23-Aug.
 8 Tokyo Olympics.
-As both semi-final winners qualify for the Olympics, the final qualification match is essentially an exhibition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)